Dll ndil Mdyakh Lziifi?

 - There is actually a web page that will give you fake Cyrillic. http://www.theworldofstuff.com/other/cyrillic.html

-- In the Yogscast Civilization V challenge, Lewis is LЗЩІ? note of РОLДЙD, or Lzeshchi? of Roldyd.
+- In the Yogscast Civilization V challenge, Lewis is LЗЩІ? [[note]]the last letter, a backwards Z, doesn't seem to be part of the Latin or Cyrillic alphabets of РОLДЙD, or Lzeshchi? of Roldyd.
 This is in spite of Polish using the Latin alphabet.

 - In Anastasia, the train's speedometer reads SPEEФОШЕТЕЯ ("sreyefosheteya").